-So you’ve decided to homeschool your children.
-Or maybe you’re still just considering it.
+So you've decided to homeschool your children.
+Or maybe you're still just considering it.
 You may be feeling overwhelmed at where and how to begin.
-Well, you’ve come to the right place!
-Below I’ve compiled and organized research on where to begin the process, as well as, some valuable links to Islamic educational resources you may find useful on your Islamic homeschooling journey in our free Islamic Homeschool Quick Guide PDF.
+Well, you've come to the right place!
+Below I've compiled and organized research on where to begin the process.
+You'll also find valuable links to Islamic educational resources that you may find useful on your Islamic homeschooling journey in our free Islamic Homeschool Quick Guide PDF.

 First things first—what is homeschooling?